Miiha/composable-user-notifications/README.md

       .delegate()
       .map(AppAction.userNotification)
 ```
-When subscribing to these action, we need to handle them.
+When subscribing to these actions we can handle them as follows.

 ```swift
   case let .userNotification(.willPresentNotification(notification, completion)):